COVID-19 Vaccination Eligibility

-The NHS COVID pass shows your coronavirus (COVID-19) vaccination details or test results.
-You may be asked to show your pass to get into some events in England, or to travel abroad – always check the entry requirements for the venue or the country you’re visiting.
+The NHS COVID pass shows evidence of your coronavirus (COVID-19) vaccination status or recovery from COVID-19.
+You may be asked to show your pass when travelling abroad – always check the entry requirements for the country you’re visiting.

 If you do not have access to these online methods, then you can request a letter to be sent to you via the online service or by calling 119.

 Please note that as a GP practice, we cannot provide letters regarding your vaccination status or recent test results.

-You can access the NHS COVID Pass using your vaccination status if you have been fully vaccinated with a COVID-19 vaccine recognised in the UK.
-If you were vaccinated in Scotland or Wales, you need to be registered with a GP in England.
+You can access the NHS COVID Pass if you have been fully vaccinated with a COVID-19 vaccine recognised in the UK.
+If you were vaccinated in Northern Ireland, Scotland or Wales, you need to be registered with a GP in England.
 Different regions in the UK also have their own vaccination status services: